Care and Responsibility of Emotional Support Animals

 - any other state-required vaccination for the respective animal

-- People with disabilities who live with emotional support animals must comply with all university rules regarding noise, safety, disruption and cleanliness.
+- Students with disabilities who live with emotional support animals must comply with all university rules regarding noise, safety, disruption and cleanliness.

-- In all cases, the owner of the animal is responsible for the animal’s behavior and is subject to disciplinary action via the JWU Student Conduct process.
+- In all cases, the owner of the animal is responsible for the animal’s behavior and is subject to disciplinary action via the Conduct Review Process.

 An emotional support animal must be housebroken.
 The owner is responsible for the cleanup of the animal’s waste and, when appropriate, disposal of the animal’s waste in areas and methods designated by the university consistent with the reasonable capacity of the owner.
 Waste disposal via university plumbing is prohibited in university residences, academic buildings or administrative buildings.
 Generally, outside trash receptacles are appropriate.
 Please check with Residential Life or Facilities staff for guidance.

-JWU will not require any surcharges or fees for an emotional support animal in JWU residence halls, because it is a disability-related accommodation.
-However, the animal’s owner may be charged for damage caused by the emotional support animal to the same extent that JWU would charge any person for damage they cause to university property.
+JWU will not require any surcharges or fees for an emotional support animal in JWU residence halls because it is a disability-related accommodation.
+However, the animal’s owner may be charged for damage caused by the emotional support animal to the same extent that JWU would charge any person for damage caused to university property.

-The owner’s university residence may be inspected for pests once a term, or as otherwise needed.
+The owner’s university residence may be inspected for pests once a semester or as otherwise needed.
 If pests are detected, the residence will be treated using a university-approved pest control service.
-Pest treatment expenses incurred above and beyond standard pest management in the residence halls will be the owner’s responsibility.
-Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are also the responsibility of the owner.
+Pest treatment expenses incurred above and beyond standard pest management in the residence halls will be the responsibility of the animal's owner.
+Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are the responsibility of the owner.

 The emotional support animal may not be left overnight in the residence hall to be cared for by another student.

-A student resident will be permitted to have no more than 1 animal due to the combined residential living space.
+A student resident will be permitted to have no more than one emotional support animal due to the combined residential living space.